programming-for-info-pros/.github/profile/README.md

 This is the GitHub organization for **INLS 560 Programming for Information Professionals**.
-It contains the source code repositories for the course assignments, administered through GitHub Classroom.
+It contains the source code repositories for the course assignments, which are managed through GitHub Classroom.

 The [course website](https://aeshin.org/teaching/inls-560/) has much more information about the course, including the syllabus and schedule.